Have a UROP opening you would like to submit?

 Please send CV and transcript to Samuel Kim at email@example.com

-Comfort with Python and exposure to machine learning is required.
-Any major of any year is welcome.
-Prefer experience with Tensorflow/Pytorch.
-Exposure to deep learning, optimization, differential equations, numerical simulation, and/or Bayesian statistics is helpful, but not required.
+Experience with Python and machine learning is required.
+Prefer experience with deep learning in Tensorflow/Pytorch.
+Exposure to optimization, differential equations, numerical simulation, and/or Bayesian statistics is helpful, but not required.